smikhalevski/react-executor/README.md

 response to a particular request.

 [`hasChanges`](https://smikhalevski.github.io/react-executor/classes/ssr.SSRExecutorManager.html#hasChanges) would
-resolve with `true` if state of some executors has changed during rendering.
+resolve with `true` if state of some executors have changed during rendering.

 The hydration chunk returned
 by [`nextHydrationChunk`](https://smikhalevski.github.io/react-executor/classes/ssr.SSRExecutorManager.html#nextHydrationChunk)